-A two-year Baccalaureate direct transfer liberal arts degree consisting of at least 60 semester credits at the 100 and 200 levels.
-The Associate in Arts degree Program is designed for students who are preparing themselves to transfer to a four-year college or university.
+A general and pre-professional education degree, consisting of at least 60 Baccalaureate-level semester credits at the 100 and 200 levels, which provides students with skills and competencies essential for successful completion of a Baccalaureate degree.
+The issuance of an A.A. degree requires that the student must earn a cumulative 2.0 GPA or better for all courses used to meet degree requirements.
+The A.A. degree is designed for students who are preparing themselves to transfer to a four-year college or university.
+(UHCCP #5.203)

 Hawai'i Community College offers two Associate in Arts Degrees: in Liberal Arts and in Hawaiian Studies.

-- Communication Speak and write to communicate information and ideas in professional, academic and personal settings. - Critical Reading Read critically to synthesize information to gain understanding. - Critical Thinking Make informed decisions through analyzing and evaluating information. - Information Competency Retrieve, evaluate, and utilize information. - Technological Literacy Employ computer technology to perform academic and professional tasks. - Quantitative Reasoning Apply mathematical concepts, methods, and problem-solving strategies to analyze, synthesize, and evaluate real-world problems in quantitative terms. - Areas of Knowledge Utilize methods, perspectives and content of selected disciplines in the natural sciences, social sciences, and humanities. - Self and Community Engage in activities demonstrating understanding of one's relationship with one's communities and environments. - Cultural Diversity Articulate and demonstrate an awareness and sensitivity to cultural diversity. - Ethics Behave in an informed and principled manner.
+- Communication Speak and write to communicate information and ideas in professional, academic and personal settings. - Critical Reading Read critically to synthesize information to gain understanding. - Critical Thinking Make informed decisions through analyzing and evaluating information. - Information Competency Retrieve, evaluate, and utilize information. - Technological Literacy Employ computer technology to perform academic and professional tasks. - Quantitative Reasoning Apply mathematical concepts, methods, and problem-solving strategies to analyze, synthesize, and evaluate real-world problems in quantitative terms. - Areas of Knowledge Utilize methods, perspectives and content of selected disciplines in the natural sciences, social sciences, and humanities. - Self and Community Engage in activities demonstrating understanding of one's relationship with one's communities and environments. - Cultural Diversity Articulate and demonstrate an awareness and sensitivity to cultural diversity. - Ethics Articulate and demonstrate knowledge of ethical behavior and the process of ethical decision-making.